jgoos/home-lab-as-code/packer/README.md

 $ packer init .
 ```

-To build all versions in parralel.
+To build all versions in parallel.

 ``` shell
 $ packer build .